jscott15/GetCleanDataProj-JJS/README.md

-GetCleanDataProj-JJS
-Final project for Coursera Getting and Cleaning Data course You should include a README.md in the repo describing how the script works and the code book describing the variables.
+"Final project for Coursera Getting and Cleaning Data course You should include a README.md in the repo describing how the script works and the code book describing the variables."

 "run_analysis.r" is an R script that prepares a dataset from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip for further analysis.